N4kama/spoyou/README.md

 # Presentation

-SpoYou is a python script that transfers any public playlist from Spotify to Youtube.
+SpoYou is a python script listing every song on a spotify (public) playlist onto youtube.
+The result is a simple URL list of every song.

 # Requirements